Amphibola crenata: Ecology

-Ecology

 Amphibola crenata is a curiosity, as it seems to represent a transitional state between marine and terrestrial gastropods.
 The mantle is employed as a lung, and therefore immersion of the animal in sea water is of secondary importance, and occurs for not more than an hour at each high tide.

 This is one of very few air-breathing marine snails with an operculum and a veliger larva.

 Food chain

 This snail is a detritus or deposit feeder.
 It extracts bacteria, diatoms and decomposing matter from the surface sand.
 It egests the sand and a slimy secretion that is a rich source of food for bacteria.

 Human use

 In the past this species was an important food for the Māori.